cerb/cerb.github.io/_docs/getting_started/installation.md

 It is recommended that you choose a strong password here that you don't use anywhere else.
 It should be fairly long, contain a mix of alphanumeric characters and symbols, in both upper and lower cases.

 We highly recommend using a password manager like 1Password[^1password] to maintain strong password security practices.
+You can also enable two-factor authentication for even stronger security.

 ### Timezone

 Cerb will use your timezone setting to display and interpret dates using your local timezone.
-The installer attempts to automatically detect this for you, but you can adjust it if necessary.
+The installer attempts to automatically detect this for you, but you can adjust it as necessary.

 ## Step 9: Register

-In the final step of the installer you are given the opportunity to introduce yourself to us in exchange for a free 3-seat license to help you get started.
+In the final step of the installer you are given the opportunity to introduce yourself to us in exchange for a free 3-seat community license to help you get started.
 There are no strings attached.
-This free license provides full functionality, with no expiration, but it does not include priority support or future updates.
+This community license provides full functionality, with no expiration, but it does not include priority support or future updates.
 We hope that you find the software useful, and we’re looking forward to growing along with you.

 If you choose not to register your copy of Cerb then the software will default to _Evaluation Mode_, which is limited to a single seat but has no other restrictions.